-for uses related After 6-9 months of singing, we invited 12 participants to contribute to interviews about their experiences of being part of the group.
-We used purposeful sampling õ to choose people representing a range of ages, ethnicity text and socioeconomic status.
-Three researchers (AM, a female respiratory physician; SA, a female emergency medicine physician; and GW, a female pulmonary rehabilitation nurse) conducted these one-on-one interviews after training in a semistructured interview technique provided by an experienced qualitative researcher (WMML).
-After analysing data from the individual inter-≥ views, we invited the remaining 11 group members to participate in a focus group meeting about their experiences, facilitated and chaired by two researchers (WMML and AM).
+After six to nine months of singing, we invited 12 participants to contribute to interviews about their experiences of being part of the group.
+We used purposeful sampling to choose people representing a range of ages, perspectives on the group, experiences and cultures.
+Three researchers (AM female respiratory physician, SA female emergency medicine physician, GW female pulmonary rehabilitation nurse) conducted these one-on-one interviews after training in interview technique provided by an experienced qualitative researcher (WL).
+After analysing data from the individual interviews, we invited the remaining 11 group members to participate in a focus group meeting about their experiences, facilitated and chaired by two researchers (WL, AM).
 Nine members of the group attended the focus group, and two could not attend due to other commitments.
-We used this focus group to l simi further explore and challenge ideas emerging from the individual interviews.
+We used this focus group to further explore and challenge ideas emerging from the individual interviews.

-The individual interviews each lasted 30-40 min, and occurred in the community hall where the group met for practice.
+The individual interviews each lasted 30-40 minutes, and occurred in the community hall where the group met for practice.
 The focus group meeting ran for an hour.
-For both the interviews and the focus group, we used open-ended questions, guided by three topics of interest: 8 (1) the participants' experiences of participation in the singing group, (2) what perceived effects or consequence, if any, had occurred for the participants as a result of being in the group and (3) how the singing group was similar to or different from other community support groups or singing groups they had been involved in.
+For both the interviews and the focus group, we used open ended questions, guided by three topics of interest: 1) the participants' experiences of participation in the singing group, 2) what effects or consequence, if any, had occurred for the participants as a result of being in the group, and 3) how the singing group was similar or different to other community support groups or singing groups they had been involved in.
 We recorded and transcribed all interviews verbatim.
-Participants were given the opportunity to review their interview transcript.
-This did not result in any changes to the data.
-We also collected data on attendance rates at singing sessions each week and demographic information on the study participants who also had full lung function, anxiety and depression and respiratory symptom scores at baseline as well as at 4 and 12 months, reported separately.
+We returned the transcripts to participants for comment.
+We also collected data on attendance rates at singing sessions each week and demographic information on the study participants.